Here I’m presenting my unbiased SiteGround web hosting review.

 That’s the reason, SiteGround has focused globally to cater to both types of customers.

 Though they’re from Bulgaria, which is neither a major technical hub nor a famous English-speaking cultural place, they have five data centers across the world to provide better service to their customers.

 It makes them able to compete with many hosting companies owned by big Corporate Holdings like EIG and go beyond the mark.

 Their website also shows how professional are they.
-Clear navigation, all important links like different plans, knowledgebase, affiliate, etc. to the homepage, one-click contact, and acceptance of multiple currencies like (USD, EUR, AUD, GBP), etc. all things makes them stand globally.
+Clear navigation, all important links like different plans, knowledgebase, affiliate, etc. to the homepage, one-click contact, and acceptance of multiple currencies like (USD, EUR, AUD, GBP) makes SiteGround stand globally.

 The hosting industry is supposed to be US-centric, but the sudden rise in internet users & online publishers from Asian counties especially India, has opened a market for hosting companies.